 Welcome to Washington University School of Medicine in St. Louis (WUSM).
 Student Health Services (SHS) will help students achieve optimal health as they pursue academic success.
-In order to accomplish those goals, SHS needs students to complete pre-matriculation requirements.
-All incoming students to WUSM are required to meet certain entrance health requirements.
-These entrance requirements include proof of immunity to certain communicable diseases, in accordance with immunization guidelines, and a physical within one year of matriculation.
+In order to accomplish those goals, SHS ensures all incoming medical degree seeking students complete all per-matriculation requirements (incoming 2022 student health packet) .
+All incoming medical degree seeking students to WUSM are required to meet certain entrance health requirements.
+These entrance requirements include vaccination proof, proof of immunity to certain communicable diseases, in accordance with immunization guidelines, and a physical within one year of matriculation.
 These requirements are based on CDC recommendations and requirements of the major WUSM-affiliated teaching hospitals.

 We look forward to working with each student during their time here.

 We strive to honor the identities of students by using personal gender pronouns (PGP) and chosen names.
 Students can add or change their chosen name by notifying the office.